 Top Interesting Facts About Niagara Falls

 In 1969, the flow over the American Falls was absolutely stopped for several months.
 The aim was to assess the feasibility of extracting the large quantity of loose rock from the falls base to improve its look.
-The final decision was, in the end, that the price would be too high.
+In the end, the final decision was that the price would be too high.

 The name ‘Niagara’ originates from the Iroquois Indian name ‘Onguiaahra’ meaning the strait.